Insurance Guide

 A standard landlord policy in California generally includes:

 • Building coverage: Protects the physical structure against damage from covered events, such as fire, wind, hail, vandalism, and certain water damage.
+The specific causes of loss covered, along with any exclusions and limits, are determined by the causes-of-loss form and policy issued.

 What landlord insurance doesn’t cover